Tips From a Taxidermist: How to Prep Deer for Mounting

 “It’s a lifetime memory,” Westlund said.
 “That deer is going to hang on your wall forever.
 When friends and family come to visit, your mount and that hunting memory are there.
 In 20 years from now, you’ll look at it and still remember the experience clearly because you’re seeing it every day on your wall.”

-Did you know Redmond sells high-powered cover scents, deer attractants, and natural mineral licks to help you attract, hold, and harvest your next trophy buck and wall mount?
-Click below to visit our store and see all of our super-effective deer mineral products.
+Did you know Redmond sells natural deer attractants and mineral licks to help you attract, hold, and harvest your next trophy buck?
+Click below to visit our store and shop all of our super-effective Trophy Rock products.